 #3| Ouidad Curl Restoration Therapy

-This hair product is shock full of strengthening ingredients (especially amino acids) that will rebuild and fortify the cortex of your hair.
+This hair product is chock full of strengthening ingredients (especially amino acids) that will rebuild and fortify the cortex of your hair.
 A true hair therapy for your hair that also promises to improve the shape and definition of your curls.
 This product has parabens, so heads up to those who avoid this ingredient.

 Ingredients: Water (Aqua), Cetyl Alcohol, Lactamide MEA, Stearyl Alcohol, Sorbitol, Stearalkonium Chloride, Simmondsia Chinensis (Jojoba) Seed Oil, Cetearyl Ethylhexanoate, Isopropyl Myristate, Tocopheryl Acetate, Ribes Nigrum (Black Currant) Seed Oil, Panthenol (Provitamin B5), Hydrolyzed Wheat Protein, Hydrolyzed Soy Protein, Cystine Bis-PG-Propyl Silanetriol, Sodium PCA, Betaine, Glycine, Alanine, Proline, Serine, Threonine, Arginine, Lysine, Glutamic Acid, Myristamine Oxide, Polyquaternium-11, Butylene Glycol, Polyquaternium-59, Disodium EDTA, Caprylyl Glycol, Propylparaben, Hexylene Glycol, Methylparaben, Ethylhexylglycerin, Phenoxyethanol, Fragrance (Parfum).